File operations in Angular File Manager component

 path String - Relative path to the image file

-Return the image as a file stream in response.
+The response returns the image as a file stream.

 File request and response contents

-The following table represents the contents of data, cwd, and files in the file manager request and response.
+The following table outlines the common properties in data, cwd, and files objects in File Manager requests and responses:

 Parameter Type Default Explanation